jlevy/og-equity-compensation/README.md

 - 🄳 [**Warrants**](https://en.wikipedia.org/wiki/Warrant_%28finance%29) are another kind of option
-  to purchase stock, generally used in investment transactions (for example, in a convertible note offering, investors may also get a warrant;
+  to purchase stock, generally used in investment transactions (for example, in a convertible note offering, investors may also get a warrant, or a law firm may ask for one in exchange for vendor financing).
-  or a law firm may ask for one in exchange for vendor financing).
+  Employees and advisors may not encounter warrants, but it’s worth knowing they exist.
-  As an employee or advisor, you may not encounter warrants, but it’s worth knowing they exist.
   They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a single legal agreement (typically called a “[plan](#documents-and-agreements)”) for all employees.

 ## Tax Basics